bictorv/chaosnet-bridge/doc/CONFIGURATION.md

     link tls router.chaosnet.net host unknown myaddr NNNN

 (where *NNNN* is the client's Chaosnet address) and will be connected to the first of the subnet servers that is available (in case they are not all available).

+### If you find this confusing
+Please let me know so I can explain better! :-)